mkuthan/mkuthan.github.io/source/_posts/2014-05-29-acceptance-testing-using-jbehave-spring-framework-and-maven.markdown

 After the lecture you will know:

 * How to implement automated acceptance tests and avoid common traps.
-* How to organize project build using Maven.
+* How to organize project build using _Maven_.
-* How to configure project and glue everything together using Spring Framework.
+* How to configure project and glue everything together using _Spring Framework_.
-* How to write test scenarios using JBehave.
+* How to write test scenarios using _JBehave_.
 * Finally how to run tests from command line and from your favourite IDE.

 ## Automated acceptance tests